Exploring the geometry of supersymmetric double field theory: Introduction

 In attempting to make sense of this hierarchy, we have drawn inspiration from the work of Pol\'a\v{c}ek and Siegel \cite{Polacek:2013nla}.
 They showed how one could incorporate the spin connection into a larger \emph{megavielbein} by extending the doubled spacetime so that the extended derivative $D_\cM = (M_{\ha \hb}, \pa_\hm, \wtM^{\ha\hb})$ includes the $\g{SO}(D-1,1) \times \g{SO}(D-1,1)$ Lorentz generator $M_{\ha \hb}$, along with a composite dual generator $\wtM^{\ha\hb}$, required so that the extended metric $\eta_{\cM \cN}$ is invertible.
 In gauging the shift symmetry \eqref{E:LambdaShift}, its descendants, and their superpartners, we find that the dual generators extending $\wtM^{\ha \hb}$ can be embedded in a version of the super-Maxwell$_\infty$ algebra (see recent discussions in \cite{Gomis:2017cmt,Gomis:2018xmo}).
 It is unclear to us if this fully characterizes the super-algebra or if a quotient must be taken.
 We discuss some of these issues in the conclusion.

 The paper is arranged as follows.
 We begin in section \ref{S:BosonicDFT} with a discussion of the geometry of bosonic double field theory.
 This is largely for review and to fix notation, but we elaborate on the shift symmetry of the spin connection and how the introduction of the higher connection $h$ permits one to build a Lorentz curvature tensor with only physical components.
 In section \ref{S:SDFT} we extend the formalism to superspace.
 This is primarily a review of \cite{Siegel:1993th} but in modified language and formalism.
 Particular attention is paid to how the tangent space group is used to eliminate unphysical components of the vielbein.
 This is followed by section \ref{S:SGeo}, where we explicitly analyze the generalized torsion and curvature tensors up through dimension 2.
 It is here that we uncover the need for an extended local gauge symmetry and its connection with the super-Maxwell$_\infty$ group.
 The component supersymmetry transformations and equations of motion are derived in section \ref{S:Components} and perfect agreement is found with \cite{Hohm:2011nu, Jeon:2011sq}.
-Finally in section \ref{S:Discussion}, we discuss several open questions and possible extensions.
+As is typical for superspaces with maximal supersymmetry, the lower dimension ($\leq 1/2$) torsion constraints effectively place the theory on-shell.\footnote{The notable exception is off-shell pure spinor superspace \cite{Cederwall:2009ez,Cederwall:2010tn, Berkovits:2018gbq}, but the connection to conventional supergeometry is obscured there.} Finally in section \ref{S:Discussion}, we discuss several open questions and possible extensions.

 Several technical appendices are included.
 Appendix \ref{A:Notation} summarizes the conventions we use.
 Appendix \ref{A:PS} reviews the Pol\'a\v{c}ek-Siegel (PS) formalism \cite{Polacek:2013nla} for embedding connections into a megavielbein.
 While we do not use such a megavielbein explicitly in the main body of the paper, the PS formalism does provide a useful explanation for the transformation rules of the connections and the construction of the curvature tensors when a generic group is gauged in DFT.
 Appendix \ref{A:SMaxwell} gives the construction of the super-Maxwell$_\infty$ algebra and its extension, which appears to play a role in building the local gauge group of $\cN=1$ DFT.